Defending Bankruptcy Charges

-Contracting an experienced solicitor can help you defend the bankruptcy petition completely, or even delay the proceedings until a more suitable time, giving you time to organize your debt in a way that gives you more control of your repayments.
+Contracting an experienced solicitor can help you defend the bankruptcy petition completely, or even delay the proceedings until a more suitable time, giving you time to organise your debt in a way that gives you more control of your repayments.

 While instructing a solicitor is not necessary, it’s considered advisable to get professional legal advice in advance of defending or delaying any bankruptcy proceedings.